cmusser/pw/README.md

 ## Usage
 The package installs a number of command-line utilities for managing credentials.

-1. `pw` is for day-to-day credential lookups.
+1. `getpw` is for day-to-day credential lookups.
 2. `editpw` is used to create or edit credentials and creating new credential databases.
 3. `rmpw` is used to remove a credential that you don't need anymore.
 4. `dumppw` is an export utility.